gjwgit/hugging/README.md

 # [MLHub](https://mlhub.ai) Hugging

-This package provides easy to use capabilities from the extensive [Hugging Face](https://huggingface.co/) repository through the command line.
-The implementation began as a student project by Shashank Gummuluru under the supervision of Graham Williams, available from https://github.com/shashank-gv/hugging.
+This package provides easy to use capabilities from the extensive [Hugging Face](w) repository through the command line.
+The implementation began as a student project by Shashank Gummuluru under the supervision of Graham Williams, available from https://github.com/shashank-gv/hugging and now maintained as https://github.com/gjwgit/hugging.
 This official mlhub version has built on that project to add further features from Hugging Face.
-The features are document in https://survivor.togaware.com/mlhub/hugging.html
+The features are documented in https://survivor.togaware.com/mlhub/hugging.html

 ## Installation

 To install, configure, and demonstrate the package:

 ```bash
 ml install   gjwgit/hugging